Doraemon Story of Seasons: Development

 In an interview with Famitsu, it is revealed that Doraemon Story of Seasons was a proposal from Bandai Namco producer Kenji Nakajima to Marvelous, as he is a fan of Marvelous’ Story of Seasons series.
 He grew up while watching Doraemon, and he is also a fan of the Harvest Moon: Back to Nature game.
 He wants to create a game that lets players experience the messages and type of story Doraemon tells, with the gameplay elements of Story of Seasons that properly reward the player's efforts.

-He also confirmed that the game will not have any romance or marriage features, which is different from the classic Story of Seasons series.
-In exchange for this, the game will feature a linear story with a focus on familial love.
-There are also multiple sub-stories that will also be related to familial love, such as between siblings or for family pets.
-There are many family-run shops in town with its own sub-story that will be connected to the relationship system.
-The theme of familial love is explored further as Nobita's friends such as Shizuka and Gian are helping out at the stores.
+Nakajima also confirmed that the game will not have any romance or marriage features, which is different from the classic Story of Seasons series.
+In exchange for this, the game features a linear story with a focus on familial love..

-During the interview, Story of Seasons production director Hikaru Nakano also revealed that Marvelous is also working on another Story of Seasons game simultaneously, and Doraemon Story of Seasons will help to expand the Story of Seasons series even further.

 Release

 The game was first announced during a Nintendo Direct presentation on February 14, 2019 in Japan accompanied by a teaser trailer featuring basic gameplay.
 Bandai Namco announced the official release date of June 13, 2019 though a press release in April.
 A downloadable demo for Nintendo Switch was later released in Japan in May along with a new trailer.

 In a separate announcement in April, Bandai Namco Entertainment Asia and Korea announced a Traditional Chinese and Korean version of the game, which will be released in Summer 2019.
 They also announced a Windows version of the game, which will be released through Steam.
-A follow-up announcement by Bandai Namco also confirmed the release of an English version the game in North America, Europe and Southeast Asia.
+A follow-up announcement by Bandai Namco also confirmed the release of an English version of the game in North America, Europe and Southeast Asia.
 The game will be released physically in Europe and Southeast Asia, and digital-only in North America.

 In April 2020, it was announced that the game would be released for PlayStation 4 in Japan on July 30, 2020, and worldwide on September 4, 2020.
-The PlayStation 4 version will run at 60fps instead usual 30fps in Switch.
-It can also be played in PlayStation 5 but with better and faster performance.
+Unlike with the Switch version, the PlayStation 4 version runs at 60 FPS instead of 30.
+It is backwards compatible on the PlayStation 5, benefiting from the console's upgraded hardware to deliver improved load times and faster performance.

 In August 2022, it was announced that the sequel would launch in Japan for Nintendo Switch, PlayStation 5, and Windows on November 2, 2022.